cds-snc/covid-alert-server/README.md

 deploying to the entire world at current infection rates would cause: **1.5MB of download each hour**.

-## Generating One-Time-Codes
+## Generating one-time codes

-We use a One-Time-Code generation scheme that allows authenticated case workers to issue codes, which are to be passed to patients with positive diagnoses via whatever communication channel is convenient.
+We use a one-time code generation scheme that allows authenticated case workers to issue codes, which are to be passed to patients with positive diagnoses via whatever communication channel is convenient.